ravendb/docs/Documentation/6.1/Raven.Documentation.Pages/server/ongoing-tasks/etl/queue-etl/azure-queue.markdown

 ---

-A sample script that process documents from the Orders collection:
+A sample script that processes documents from the Orders collection:

 {CODE-BLOCK: JavaScript}
 // Create an orderData object